 V.A.T. is levied at a 18% rate.
-Reduced rates of 8% and 1% may apply to certain goods and services.
+Reduced rates of 8% and 1% may apply for certain goods and services.

 This should not be construed as tax advice.
 Flag Theory | Passports.IO has access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

 - Net worth tax No

 - CFC law Yes